 This research program was historically focused on biology and function of MHC class I proteins in antigen presentation during infection and in tissue transplantation.
-Recently, our interest in the network of receptor-mediated responses provided for a renewed focus on immunology of tuberculosis.
+Recently, our interest in the network of receptor-mediated responses provided for a renewed focus on the immunology of infectious diseases and the pathology of proinflammatory responses induced by infections.
 This approach is supported by the technological advances, which enable identification of single cell immunity functional signatures based on simultaneous detection of protein and RNA markers.

-Stimulation of T cells with specific functions (effector, memory or regulatory) through T cell receptor (TCR) interactions initiates a signaling cascade that alters gene expression in responding cells.
+Focus on disease.
+Stimulation of T cells with specific functions (effector, memory or regulatory) through T cell receptor interactions initiates a signaling cascade that alters gene expression in responding cells.
 These changes can be detected by measuring expression of RNA molecules using single molecule fluorescence in situ hybridization (smFISH) and flow cytometry.
-The FISH-Flow detection platform can identify key markers of T cell activation defined as such due to their characteristic expression in functional signatures of T cells associated with evolution of an infection and disease.
-Tuberculosis (TB) is a complex disease with remarkable plasticity.
+The FISH-Flow detection platform can identify key markers of T cell activation defined as such due to their characteristic expression in functional signatures of T cells associated with evolution of infection and disease.
+In case of tuberculosis (TB), it’s a complex disease with remarkable plasticity.
 The progression of infection is generally moving from preclinical to active disease or to latent TB.
 Reactivation of latent TB to a preclinical stage and then active disease is also common due to the changes in the immune system status (cancer, HIV co-infection).
 The functions of most cell populations are defined by the expression of key markers, i.e., pro-inflammatory or suppressive cytokines.
-Thus, distinct proportions of T cell subsets expressing different biomarkers can, in principle, serve as indicators of TB infection stages.
+Thus, distinct proportions of T cell subsets expressing different biomarkers may serve as indicators of TB infection stages.

 However, the function-reporting RNA signatures appear to be complex and incorporate a variety of cellular biomarkers in addition to cytokines.
 Advances in the field of immunometabolism indicate that a switch in bioenergetics strategy of immune cells from oxidative phosphorylation to aerobic glycolysis (Warburg effect) is a critical metabolic requirement for effective pro-inflammatory and anti-microbial responses.
 The switch leads to certain changes in the gene expression profile.
 Therefore, many types of immune cells, not just T cells, are likely to have metabolic signatures associated with the status of immune response.
 Such immunometabolic signatures could be detected by FISH-Flow at different TB infection stages.